shawnoster/whiskeyandcode/content/posts/changing-the-onscreen-keyboard-sip-in-silverlight-for-windows-phone-7-wp7-using-inputscope.md

 ### Via XAML with a TypeConvertor

 Remember how in high school they'd always teach you the hard way before showing you the easy version?
 Guilty as charged.
-If you already know the exact InputScopeNameValue you want to use, for example &lsquo;Text', then you can take advantage of the built-in TypeConvertor that is already wired up to the property and write this much easier XAML:
+If you already know the exact InputScopeNameValue you want to use, for example 'Text', then you can take advantage of the built-in TypeConvertor that is already wired up to the property and write this much easier XAML:

 ```xml
 <TextBox InputScope="Text" />